larsiusprime/firetongue/README.md

         * nb-NO/
         * index.xml

-Note that folder like "en-US" and "nb-NO" are content folder for specific locales, in this case American English (en-US) and Norwegian Bokmål (nb-NO).
+Note that folders like "en-US" and "nb-NO" are content folders for specific locales, in this case American English (en-US) and Norwegian Bokmål (nb-NO).
 You don't need those two specifically, I just used them as an example.
 You should provide any other locales, such as French French (fr-FR) or British English (en-GB) in the same location.

 The **_flags** folder is where you should store flag icons for your locales.
 I strongly recommend [this set](http://www.famfamfam.com/lab/icons/flags/) from [famfamfam](http://www.famfamfam.com ), and I've included some of those in the sample project.